 Choose Your Competitors

-Before you get started with competitor research the foremost requirement is to make a list of top 10 possible competitors.
-To identify the competitors you can use the free online tools such as Alexa, SEMRush, SimilarWEB or simply google search.
+Before you start with competitor research, the foremost requirement is to make a list of top ten market competitors.
+To identify the competitors you can use the free online tools such as Alexa, Amazon, SEMRush, SimilarWEB or simply Google search.
 Look out for the competitors who:

 - Sell similar type of product or service